Dantoza/Toefish/README.md

 To compile toefish, you need to install the [cJSON](https://github.com/DaveGamble/cJSON), since the code needs to parse the JSON.

 ### Installing cJSON
-For better explanation of how to install the library, please reffer to the [cJSON](https://github.com/DaveGamble/cJSON) repo For installing on Windows, you can use CMake,for Linux you can use either CMake or, if supported, install it from your package manager:
+For better explanation of how to install the library, please reffer to the [cJSON](https://github.com/DaveGamble/cJSON) repo.
+For installing on Windows, you can use CMake,for Linux you can use either CMake or, if supported, install it from your package manager:
 #### Debian/Ubuntu-based systems